-The Anti-Money Laundering and Anti-Terrorism Financing Act 2001 ("AMLA") is the act that provides for the offence of money laundering and also the measures to be taken for the prevention of money laundering and terrorism financing offences.
-The Financial Intelligent and Enforcement Department of BNM has been established to carry out the functions as the competent authority under the AMLA.
+The Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 ("AMLA") is the act that provides for the offence of money laundering and also the measures to be taken for the prevention of money laundering and terrorism financing offences.
+The Financial Intelligence and Enforcement Department of BNM has been established to carry out the functions as the competent authority under the AMLA.
 All market intermediaries under the CMSA and fund management companies approved by the SC under the CMSA are obliged to comply with the provisions of the AMLA.